open-policy-agent/opa/ADOPTERS.md

   December 2018, ~850 ORY Keto instances were running in a mix of pre-production and production environments.

+* [Scalr](https://scalr.com/) is a remote operations backend for Terraform that helps users scale their Terraform usage through automation and collaboration.
+  Scalr uses OPA](https://docs.scalr.com/en/latest/opa.html) to validate Terraform code against organization standards and allows for approvals prior to a Terraform apply.

 * [Spacelift](https://spacelift.io) is a specialized CI/CD platform
   for infrastructure-as-code.
 Spacelift is [using OPA](https://docs.spacelift.io/concepts/policy) to provide flexible, fine-grained controls at various application decision points, including